lazutlivera/news/README.md

 ## Project Summary

-This API allows users to create, modify, update and delete articles, topics, users, and comments and supprts sorting and filtering to manage news content.
+This API allows users to create, modify, update and delete articles, topics, users, and comments and supports sorting and filtering to manage news content.

 ## Requierments